Flutterwave/Node-v3/documentation/collections.md

 }
 ```

-**Redirect customer to the redirect link returned in the charge initiation response.**
+**Redirect your customer to the redirect link returned in the charge initiation response.**
 **NB: OTP on staging (TEST MODE) is `123456`**